 Dietary supplements aren't substitutes for real food.
 However, they can come in handy, especially when your body lacks certain minerals and vitamins and if you can't get them through your daily diet.

-Drink plenty of water Neurotransmitters and hormones produced by the brain rely on water.
+Drink plenty of water Neurotransmitters and hormones the brain produces rely on water.
 So when you drink plenty of water, you'll stay focused and alert for longer.